epibayes/test2-manze/README.md

 An example of what the output should look like is available [here](https://dl.dropboxusercontent.com/s/e99l7q4c3toderd/mixture_model_output.pdf).

-If you want to run locally and have `ggplot2, rstan, dplyr` and `readr` installed in R, as well as a working Pandoc and TeX installation, just type `make pdf` at the *nix/Mac command line.
+If you want to run locally and have `ggplot2, rstan, dplyr` and `readr` installed in R, as well as a working Pandoc and LaTeX installation, just type `make pdf` at the *nix/Mac command line.

 Otherwise, running everything in here without doing any local config relies on the docker image [jonzelner/rstan](https://hub.docker.com/r/jonzelner/rstan/) on Docker Hub.